nathancarter/group-explorer/help-src/tu-sheets.md

  * To see the [solvable decomposition](rf-groupterms.md#solvable-group-solvable-decomposition) of any [solvable group](rf-groupterms.md#solvable-group-solvable-decomposition):
-    * Follow the "tell me more" link next to "Solvable" in the group info page.
+    * Expand the "Solvable" section of the group info page.
-    * The decomposition will be reported in text and you can click and of several links on that page to see it illustrated in various ways.
+    * The decomposition will be reported in text and you can click any of several links on that page to see it illustrated in various ways.
     * The illustration below shows the solvable decomposition for \(S_4\).